-The simplest method of launching a cluster is by using the AWS Marketplace - clusters launch using an AWS Cloud-Formation template which asks the user a number of simple questions in order to configure their cluster environment.
+The simplest method of launching a cluster is by using AWS Cloudformation (CFN) - clusters launch using a CFN template which asks the user a number of simple questions in order to configure their cluster environment.
 This method is documented on this page, and is the fastest way to launch your own, personal HPC cluster environment.